 - The macroscopic universe: >10+6

 The list above is a crude division of the perceived totality of our universe from the microscopically small quantum universe to the macroscopically large cosmos.
-From an evolutionary perspective our senses and intelligence have only adapted to meet the demands of human universe and we have no direct or intuitive experience of these other 'realms'.
+From an evolutionary perspective our senses and intelligence have only adapted to meet the demands of the human universe and we have no direct or intuitive experience of these other 'realms'.
 For example, if we base a human unit of distance on 1 metre, then 10-3 metres corresponds to 1 millimetre, typically the smallest measure on a ruler.
 In comparison, the radius of a hydrogen atom has been estimated to be 8-orders of magnitude smaller, e.g. 10-11 metres.
 Likewise in the macroscopic universe, the estimated radius of just the visible universe has been estimated to be in excess of 1026 metres.
-While we cannot easily comprehend the speed of light at 3*108 metres, we may get some idea of the size of the visible universe when we realize that light from some of the stars in our night sky will have required billions of years to get here.
+While we cannot easily comprehend the speed of light at 3*108 metres per second, we may get some idea of the size of the visible universe when we realize that light from some of the stars in our night sky will have required billions of years to get here.
 However, such obstacles of scale has not stopped science from constructing models of the cosmic universe for millennia, although many of these models were more philosophical or theological in nature, which have only been superseded by scientific observation within the last 100 years.

-As such, relatively recent developments within science have completely overturn many previous models of 'science' and, in so doing, rewritten much of what was thought to be established fact along the way.
+20th century developments within science have completely overturn many previous models of 'science' and, in so doing, rewritten much of what was thought to be established fact along the way.
 This might suggest that some scientific truths can be just as transitory as any other form of truth.
 Equally, we occasionally have to remind ourselves that our direct experience of the wider universe is still virtually non-existent and many of the latest models are little more than hypothesis.
 Most of the accepted models of the universe are based on the standard model of particle physics, which in-turn is built on two foundation stones, which we have come to know as relativity and quantum mechanics.
 Unfortunately, these two models do not always sit comfortably with each other, suggesting to some that there may be more than a few `blank pages` in our understanding of the quantum and cosmic universes.